-- 2.1 In the case of a school Headteacher and centrally employed staff the Disciplinary Officer will be the Chief Executive Officer (CEO).
-The disciplinary committee will be a committee of three directors of the board of BDMAT.
-For all other staff in schools the Disciplinary Officer will be the headteacher or the member of staff's line manager with the disciplinary committee comprising a committee of at least 3 governors of the local academy board. - 2.2 For allegations regarding the Chief Executive Officer, a nominated Director(s) will have the authority to be the Disciplinary Officer and any appeal will be to the Chair of the Trust. - 2.3 In a case where the person who would normally be the Disciplinary Officer is compromised through existing circumstances or, will need to investigate the matter/may be a witness to the matter or be significantly involved in the investigation or, does not have the resource to deal with the matter at that time the case will normally be dealt with by an alternative employee at the same level or the next level of management (i.e. another Deputy Headteacher, another Headteacher within the Trust, or the CEO).
+2.1 In the case of a school Headteacher and centrally employed staff the Disciplinary Officer will be the Chief Executive Officer (CEO).

+The disciplinary committee will normally be a committee of three directors of the board of BDMAT.
+For all other staff in schools the Investigation officer will be the headteacher or the member of staff's line manager with the disciplinary committee normally comprising a committee of at least 3 governors of the local academy board.
+Where there are insufficient governors or insufficient governors that have not had prior involvement regarding the case then the chair of the Local Academy Board can request that the CEO locates governors from another Local Academy Board to provide support.

+- 2.2 For allegations regarding the Chief Executive Officer, a nominated Director(s) will have the authority to be the Investigation officer and any appeal will be to the Chair of the Trust. - 2.3 In a case where the person who would normally be the Investigation officer is compromised through existing circumstances or, will need to investigate the matter/may be a witness to the matter or be significantly involved in the investigation or, does not have the resource to deal with the matter at that time the case will normally be dealt with by an alternative employee at the same level or the next level of management (i.e. another Deputy Headteacher, another Headteacher within the Trust, or the CEO).
 Central Trust officers may also be requested to lead investigations, reporting to the Headteacher or Chair of the Local Academy Board.
 In cases where the Chief Executive Officer is unable to deal with the matter, the matter will be discussed with the Chair of the Trust to determine the appropriate way to deal with it.